martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

 consisted in a function `evaluate` that mixed compilation with execution.
 The values of literals were pushed on an *operand stack*.
 Binary operator
-combinations were compiled on-the-fly to instructions, and instructions were executed by applying the correct operations to the operands, taken from the operand stack.
+combinations were compiled on the fly to instructions, and instructions were executed by applying the correct operations to the operands, taken from the operand stack.
 ``` js
 function evaluate(program) {